-Start position ▲ - a cold engine is started in this position.
+Start position $\blacktriangle$ - a cold engine is started in this position.

-16.2 Setting the Master Control Lever
+19.2 Adjust Master Control lever

-To move the Master Control lever from the run position I to start ▲, depress the trigger lockout and the throttle trigger and hold them in that position - set the Master Control lever to start ▲ and let go of the throttle trigger and trigger lock-out.
-Release the Master Control lever - it then returns automatically to the start position ▲.
+To move the Master Control lever from the run position I to start $\blacktriangle$ , depress the trigger lockout and the throttle trigger and hold them in that position - set the Master Control lever to start $\blacktriangle$ and let go of the throttle trigger and trigger lockout.

-The Master Control lever moves from the start position (\triangle) to the run position (I) when you press down the throttle trigger lockout and squeeze the throttle trigger at the same time.
+The Master Control lever moves from the start position $\blacktriangle$ to the run position I when you press down the throttle trigger lockout and squeeze the throttle trigger at the same time.

-To switch off the engine, move the Master Control lever in the direction of STOP or 0 - when released, the Master Control lever springs back to the run position I.
+To switch off the engine, move the Master Control lever in the direction of STOP or 0 - when released, the Master Control lever springs back to the run position $\Box$ I.